If you have an old cell phone lying around or you’re ready for an upgrade but not eligible for a trade-in, consider selling your phone online.

 - If you’re including any additional items in the listing, such as cell phone accessories, you should also include pictures of those items.

 - Take the photos in good lighting (try next to a window or outside) and know that the more pictures you take, the better!

 After you’ve added your verification photo(s), click “Request Review.”
 Once your listing has been reviewed by a Swappa staff member, your listing will be posted.

-Your listing will be up for seven days.
+Your listing will be up for ten days.
 If your item doesn’t sell in this time, you can extend it for another week.
 You can also share your listing on social media platforms to increase your chances of finding a buyer.

 Getting Paid and Shipping Your Phone